-Sunday, June 23 - Arrival and Check-in: 9:00 a.m. - 2:30 p.m.
+SATURDAY, JUNE 28, 2025 - CHECK-IN: 9:00 A.M. - 2:00 P.M.

-Students should arrive Sunday, June 23, between 9 a.m. and 2:30 p.m. for check-in to the program and residence hall.
-Students and parents must first report to Litton-Reaves Hall for check-in before moving into the dorm.
-Parking will be available in lots located around Litton-Reaves Hall.
+Students should arrive Saturday, June 28, between 9 a.m. and 2:00 p.m. for check-in to the program and Harper Hall, the residence hall for VGSA.
+Parking will be available in lots located around Litton-Reaves and Engel Halls.
 You can park anywhere on campus after 10 p.m. weekdays and anytime on the weekend.
-The student must be moved into the dormitory by 2:30 p.m.
-Students will be able to eat lunch in the dining hall.
-Parents, guardians, and family are welcome to eat in the dining hall but must purchase their meal.
+The student must be moved into the dormitory by 2:00 p.m.
+Students will be able to eat lunch in the dining hall today if they choose.
+Parents, guardians, and family are welcome to eat in the dining hall as well but must purchase their meal.
 You are also free to eat off campus or pick up any last-minute items from local shopping centers.